AHHH a three day weekend! Time for some rest and relaxation!

 These mini cheesecakes are always a big hit!

 When you were little did you lick the bowls when you mom was making something sweet?
-Julieta does every single time.I know to put that bowl aside so that she can “lick” the bowl.
-This sweet is like licking the bowl every time.
+My baby does every single time.I know to put that bowl aside so that he can “lick” the bowl.
 Don’t be shocked by the color of the chips.
 Don’t judge.
 I had bought these chips last year and since food lasts forever nowadays they were still good.
 I was not about to let them go to waste.

 These bars were delish!